 Modular origami is made from simple units which are connected together to form a more complicated structure.
 Each unit is folded from a single piece of paper.
 A nice unit to start with is the Sonobe unit.
 These Sonobe units can then be assembled into a cube or a small triakis octahedron.
 Instructions and videos for assembling Sonobe units into other polyhedra can easily be found online.

 A flexagon is a folded paper polygon with hidden sides that are revealed when the paper is flexed.
 Start with the tetratetraflexagon template and instructions.
-Or try our trihexaflexagon template and instructions, then learn how to flex your trihexaflexagon to reveal the hidden faces.
-Once you've mastered both of those flexagons, try our hexahexaflexagon template and instructions.
+Or try our trihexaflexagon template and instructions, then learn how to flex your hexaflexagon to reveal the hidden faces.
+Once you've mastered those flexagons, try our hexahexaflexagon template and instructions.

 We have four mathematical colouring sheets.
 The Four Colour Theorem is a famous and once controversial result in mathematics.
 You can also try your hand at colouring our curves of pursuit or Latin Square.
 Or you can colour and create your own mathematical colour cube.
 For more mathematical colouring, try this book.

 Make curves from straight lines to form intricate designs.
-Wrap string around card circles to make intricate circular designs.
-Or make these designs by drawing lines on paper.
-We have instructions for drawing string art (along with a template).
-You can also draw circular string art and we have a template to help.
+Wrap string around card circles to make circular or heart-shaped designs .
+These designs can also be made by drawing lines on paper.
+We have instructions for drawing string art, along with a template, or drawing circular string art with a template.

 A Penrose tiling is a non-periodic tiling named after Sir Roger Penrose.
-The tiles used at the Maths Craft Day are called the "kite" and "dart", which give an aperiodic tiling when following a simple set of rules.
+The tiles used at some of our Maths Craft events are called the "kite" and "dart", which give an aperiodic tiling when following a simple set of rules.